Leyu-Liu/leyu-liu.github.io/_pages/about.md

 Furthermore, I am intrigued by the impact of catalyst restructuring and the interfacial microenvironment (surface coverages or electrolyte effects) on reaction activity and selectivity.
 I utilize constant-potential ab initio molecular dynamics, global optimization algorithms, and chemical bonding analysis to delve into these aspects.

-In addition to my research, I am enthusiastic about the application of machine learning potentials to accelerate ab initio molecular dynamics, especially for realistic modeling of electrochemical interface.

 # 🔥 News